Grinner28/tic-tac-toe/README.md

 Grid selection by human
   >> Prompt player to enter which square they want to select by entering its resepctive number
-  >>

-  >> First player selects an avaiable square
-  >> Square changes to the X sybmol
-  >> Second player picks an available square
-  >> Sqaure changes to the O sybmol
-  Player cannot select a space already ocupied by the other player
+  >> Check that the grid space is not already occupied by a player
+  >> If grid is not already occupied chages the number to the players symbol
+  >> Check for a winner and delcare the winner if their is one
+  >> Check if all spaces are occupied if so declare a tie
+  >> If neither occur move to the next players turn

 A player wins by owning 3 spaces that form a line, inclduing diagonals